Rares-Ioan-Suciu/8Puzzle_BidirectionalBFS/README.md

 ### Bidirectional BFS Algorithm

 The program:
-- Starts two simultaneous BFS searches: one from the initial board and one from the goal state.
+- Starts two simultaneous BFS searches using go routines (threads): one from the initial board and one from the goal state.
 - If the two searches meet, the solution path is reconstructed.
 - The search reduces time complexity compared to traditional BFS.